Walter64/EmergingTechnologies/.ipynb_checkpoints/README-checkpoint.md

 ## Quantum-Deutsch Notebook
 * Contains the weekly tutorial exercises.
-* An explanation of Deutsch’s algorithm code simulating it using qiskit. (not yet done)
+* An explanation of Deutsch’s algorithm code simulating it using qiskit.